 Metodi e modelli per le scienze molecolari

-The topic of the PhD can be broadly defined as the development, validation and application of integrated computational strategies allowing vis-à-vis comparison between theoretical results and experimental data.
-On these grounds, the PhD course in Methods and Models in Molecular Sciences has the objective of training young scientist to perform competitive research in several fields of molecular sciences employing a panel of simulation techniques ranging from multiscale methods to virtual and augmented reality.
-The PhD program prepares top-level researchers, who routinely go on to do research in very prestigious institutions, in Italy and abroad.
+The topic of the PhD can be broadly defined as either development and validation or application of integrated computational strategies for accurate simulation of molecular systems.
+The PhD course in Methods and Models in Molecular Sciences has as several objectives: It will train young scientist in performing competitive research in several fields of molecular sciences.
+They will employ a panel of simulation techniques ranging from multiscale methods to highly accurate ab-initio methodologies.
+The molecular systems include large supramolecular structures as well as smaller molecules treated at higher accuracy.
+The PhD program prepares top-level researchers and enables them to take on positions at prestigious institutions in Italy and abroad.

 - Computational spectroscopy.